It’s the holiday season! Which means lots of fun, celebration, aaaand…

 By December 25, we’ll get to put a star on the tree and will have discovered The Wonder of the Greatest Gift.

 And the kids are pretty excited about it!
 It turns out they just like to open things.

 This is otherwise known as a “Jesse tree,” a decorative tree used during Advent to retell the stories of the Bible that lead to Jesus’s birth.
 Jesse was King David’s father and an ancestor of Jesus (hence why Jesus is called the “Branch of Jesse” in the Bible).
 I was surprised to learn that this tradition goes back to the Middle Ages!
 So while it has gained popularity in recent years, it’s certainly no passing fad.

 I love it.

-There are other ways we can keep our family focused on Christ during the Christmas season like listening to worshipful Christmas music and reading the story of the nativity.
-We also try to get the focus off ourselves and on others, such as volunteering and donating to gift drives to the less fortunate.
+There are other ways we can have more restful holidays and keep our family focused on Christ during the Christmas season like listening to worshipful Christmas music and reading the story of the nativity.
+We also try to get the focus off ourselves and on others, such as volunteering and donating to gift drives for the less fortunate.

-I know it can feel overwhelming to think of worshipful traditions as more things to mark of on your long Christmas “to-do” list.
+I know it can feel overwhelming to think of worshipful traditions as more things to mark off on your long Christmas “to-do” list.
 But it helps to remember that:

 - Worshiping God is the heart of the holiday.